GNOME-Nepal/discord-bot/Event/Ubucon-asia/README.md

 You can customize the event by editing the `Event/Ubucon-asia/Guess.js` file:

-- `REACTION_EMOJI`: The emoji used for valid animal messages
+- `INCORRECT_GUESS_EMOJI`: The emoji used for valid animal messages that are not the correct mascot
+- `CORRECT_GUESS_EMOJI`: The emoji used when a user correctly guesses the mascot
 - `MASCOT`: The secret mascot that users need to guess
 - `ANIMAL_KEYWORDS`: The list of valid animal keywords